 Mark Gibson editor and Contributor

 Mark Gibson is a doctoral candidate specializing in conservation crime prevention at the School of Criminal Justice at Michigan State University, and a Research Fellow with the Windward Islands Research and Education Foundation (WINDREF) at Saint George’s University.
-His applied work focuses on community-based intelligence gathering, enforcement intervention design, and supply chain analysis.
+His applied work focuses on consumer compliance theory, enforcement intervention design, and supply chain analysis.
 He previously worked with the World Wildlife Fund and the Pew Charitable Trusts, and is a past fellow with both the Emerging Wildlife Conservation Leaders (EWCL) Program and the Property and Environment Research Center (PERC) Enviropreneur Program.
 He holds an M.A. in Environmental Policy and Economics from Johns Hopkins SAIS, a B.A. in International Relations from the University of Pennsylvania, and an advanced certification in forensic interviewing from Wicklander-Zulawski.
 More about Mark can be found here.

 Rachel BoraTto Contributor